kielleyy/kickstarter-analysis/README.md

 # kickstarter-analysis
-*Performing analysis on kickstarter data to uncover trends and compare similar client campaigns*
+*Performing analysis on kickstarter data to uncover trends of theater campaigns*

 ## How the work came to be
 ###### Careful Instructions